 linux-package/share/terminfo.
 Simply copy these files into

-You should probably split kitty into two packages,
+You should probably split kitty into three packages:

 You need a couple of extra dependencies to build linux-package.

-to compile terminfo files, usually found in the
+to compile terminfo files, usually found in the development package of

 python -m pip -r docs/requirements.txt.

-This applies to creating packages for kitty for macOS package managers such as brew or MacPorts as well.
+This applies to creating packages for kitty for macOS package managers such as Homebrew or MacPorts as well.